A lot or a little?

 Unlike its companion volume, Fantastic Beasts & Where to Find Them, this fascinating history is meant to be read through rather than used as a reference, and Potter fans will enjoy it.

-Families can talk about what this book brings to the Harry Potter series.
+Families can talk about what Quidditch Through the Ages brings to the Harry Potter series.
 Do you get more out of the Harry Potter series from reading books like this?
-Also, if you could play Quidditch, which position would you play?